Practical Insights into Knowledge Distillation for Pre-Trained Models

-This paper aims to address these gaps by conducting an in-depth study on joint distillation \cite{alballa2023first}, a scenario where distributed participants engage in direct peer-to-peer knowledge exchange between pre-trained models.
+This paper addresses these gaps by conducting an in-depth study on joint (or collaborative) distillation.
+In this scenario, distributed participants use their pre-trained models to engage in direct peer-to-peer knowledge exchange.
 We present a comparative analysis of diverse KD approaches, considering various data partitioning strategies.
 Our exploration includes an assessment of the influence of transfer set options and a detailed investigation into hyperparameter optimization.
 Through extensive grid search results, we identify practical guidelines for tuning to enhance model performance.
-This study aims to enrich the understanding of KD techniques in pre-trained models and provide actionable insights for optimizing these methods in distributed and federated learning contexts.
+This study aims to enrich the understanding of KD techniques in pre-trained models and provide actionable insights for optimizing these methods in distributed and collaborative learning contexts.

-This paper advances the field of knowledge distillation in distributed training systems with the following contributions: \begin{itemize} \item We conduct a comprehensive comparative analysis of KD approaches across five data partitioning strategies and assess the impact of different transfer set options. \item We examine hyperparameter optimization, focusing on temperature and weight, using grid search to ascertain when tuning is most beneficial and to determine optimal tuning scenarios for diverse data partitions. \item We explore KD learning dynamics, analyzing learning-forgetting balance and criteria for effective teacher model selection across data scenarios. \item We demonstrate the efficiency of KD in federated learning (FL), evidenced by reduced training rounds to reach desired accuracy levels. \end{itemize}
+This paper makes the following contributions to the field of knowledge distillation for collaborative learning systems:

+\begin{itemize} \item We conduct a comprehensive comparative analysis of KD approaches across five data partitioning strategies and assess the impact of different knowledge transfer set methods and hyperparameters settings.\footnote{We plan to release the source code associated with this study openly.} \item We examine hyperparameters optimization, focusing on temperature and weight, using grid search to ascertain when tuning is most beneficial and to determine optimal tuning scenarios for diverse data partitions. \item We explore KD learning dynamics, analyzing learning-forgetting balance and criteria for effective teacher model selection across data scenarios. \item We explore the criteria for effective teacher model selection across data scenarios. \item We demonstrate the efficiency of KD in the centralized collaborative learning and FL settings, evidenced by reduced training rounds to reach desired accuracy levels. \end{itemize}